picamator/MoneyExchanger/README.md

 Dependency
 ----------
-Such project is based on ZendFramework v2.2.x
+  # ZendFramework v2.2.x
+  # Google Finance API

 Installation
 ------------
-Please use composer to install ZendFramework v2.2.x For more instruction follow composer documentation: http://getcomposer.org/
+  # Please use Composer to install ZendFramework v2.2.x.
+For more instruction follow documentation: http://getcomposer.org/
+  # Set up a virtual host to point to the "public/" directory of the project.